PojavLauncherTeam/PojavLauncher_iOS/README.md

 - The official Twitter for PojavLauncher is [@PLaunchTeam](https://twitter.com/PLaunchTeam).
 Any others (most notably @PojavLauncher) are fake, please report them to Twitter's moderation team.

 ## Introduction
 PojavLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
-This launcher can launch most of available Minecraft versions (from 1.6.1 to 1.19, including Combat Test versions).
+This launcher can launch most of available Minecraft versions (up to latest 1.19, including Combat Test versions).
 1.17+ support is available as of v2.0, or with the workarounds described on our [website](https://pojav.ml).
-Modding via Forge (1.16.x only) and Fabric are also supported.
+Modding via Forge and Fabric are also supported.
 Older versions of Forge and Fabric can be used with OpenJDK 8.
 This repository contains source code for iOS/iPadOS platform.
 For Android platform, check out [PojavLauncher repository](https://github.com/PojavLauncherTeam/PojavLauncher).

 This launcher is available on the Procursus repo, thanks to [@Diatrus](https://twitter.com/Diatrus), and Doregon's Repository, thanks to [@crystall1ndev](https://twitter.com/crystall1nedev)